AlexNek/Blazor-for-You/ForDevelopers/readme.md

 Blazor doesn’t lock you into one rendering strategy for the entire application.
 Instead, you can fine-tune it at three different levels:

-- **Application Level:** Set a default render mode for the whole app.
-For instance, if most pages need fast load times and SEO, SSR makes sense as the global default.
+- **Application Level:** Define a default rendering strategy for the entire application.
+For example, if the majority of your pages prioritize quick loading and strong SEO performance, adopting SSR as the global default would be a practical choice.
+Additionally, you can fine-tune rendering approaches at other levels to suit specific needs.

 - **Page Level:** Override the app-wide setting for specific pages.
 A page with complex interactivity, like a dashboard or live chat interface, might use an Interactive mode to ensure real-time updates.